-If you go into an interview without a strategy, you might not obtain the information you need in order to make an informed decision.
-An interviewing strategy could be a list of targeted questions; however, there are several ways to create a strategy that will give you more insight into how each candidate will perform.
+If you go into the interview process without a strategy, you might not obtain the information you need in order to make an informed decision.
+An interviewing strategy could be a list of targeted questions; however, there are several ways to curate the interview process to give you more insight into how each candidate will perform.

 For example, asking candidates to complete a task that relates to the role you’re hiring for, contacting references, and doing background checks can give you a better understanding of who they are and what their professional and personal history can tell you.

 Plan an Onboarding Process

 When you find a candidate you want to add to your team, a well-thought-out onboarding process can help you retain employees and makes for a happier, more productive work environment.
 Onboarding entails training, completing paperwork, and introducing new hires to the company culture.

 While each of these onboarding processes is important, training should take priority.
 Inadequate training leads to higher turnover rates and ends up costing your company more in hiring costs.
 Therefore, it is important to develop an employee training program that gives new hires the tools they need to be successful in the workplace.